Ilhasoft/ISParseBind/README.md

   - "model" value depends of component, for example, if component is a UITextField or UITextView the value will be a String but if component is UIImageView, the value will be UIImage that will be cast to PFFile in algorithm.
     ​
+  - In that dictionary structure above, the algorithm will generate 3 classes in Parse Server: Vehicule, Brand and Car.
+  - Ever, the last string after "." in fieldPath will be the field in Parse Server, 'model' in that case will be a field and not a class.

 ### Be alerted, before and after, of set or filling the value of component